silkemaes/MACE/README.md

 The code for loading a trained MACE model can be found in the script ```src/mace/load.py```, testing in ```src/mace/test.py```.
 An annotated notebook can be found in the [documentation](https://mace-code.readthedocs.io/en/latest/example/index.html).

+An annotated version of the training routine can be found in ```routine.ipynb```, which is the same as the eponymous script.

 ---
 ## Contact <a name="cont"></a>